AutoDetect: Towards a Unified Framework for Automated Weakness Detection in Large Language Models: Limitations

 \section{Limitations}

-Despite the strong capabilities of \model in identifying and addressing LLMs' weaknesses, showing the potential of leveraging AI to align AI, we want to discuss some known limitations, which need to be resolved through future research. \paragraph{Enhancing the robustness of \model.} Even though the human evaluation results show most generated problems are reasonable, a small number of illogical questions, such as unsolvable math problems, may still occur.
-In addition, while our experiment shows that \model can stably discover model weaknesses with high ISRs in repeated experiments (Appendix \ref{appendix: robustness}), the problems detected vary.
-This may need to be further validated with larger-scale weakness identifications. \paragraph{Extension to self-evolution settings.} The current framework primarily leverages a strong LLM to ensure effective problem identification.
-However, if we hope to consider further self-improvement, there are still some challenges, such as self-evaluation bias \cite{zheng2024judging, panickssery2024llm}, where the model tends to consider its own outputs as good-performing.
+Despite the strong capabilities of \model in identifying and addressing LLMs' weaknesses, showing the potential of leveraging AI to align AI, we want to discuss some known limitations, which need to be resolved through future research.

+\paragraph{Enhancing the robustness of \model.} Even though the human evaluation results show most generated problems are reasonable, a small number of illogical questions, such as unsolvable math problems, may still occur.
+In addition, while our experiment shows that \model can stably discover model weaknesses with high ISR in repeated experiments (Appendix \ref{appendix: robustness}), the problems detected vary.
+This may need to be further validated with larger-scale weakness identifications.

+\paragraph{Identifying weaknesses in more advanced models.} Although \model can identify weaknesses in strong LLMs such as GPT-3.5 and Claude-3, the current framework—comprising three agents tasked with pinpointing weaknesses and generating data for model enhancement—heavily relies on the efficacy of a strong LLM.
+Consequently, the effectiveness of \model in detecting weaknesses is intrinsically limited by the agents' capabilities.
+When the target model's performance is on par with or surpasses that of the agents, uncovering its vulnerabilities becomes markedly more challenging.
+This challenge is exacerbated in self-evolution scenarios, where self-evaluation bias \cite{zheng2024judging, panickssery2024llm} can lead the model to overrate the quality of its own outputs.
+Innovative approaches are necessary to break these constraints and mitigate self-evaluation bias, which remains an underexplored area of research.
+We leave this for future work.